apache/mxnet/docs/tutorials/gluon/gluon_from_experiment_to_deployment.md

 ### Run inference

 Finally, let's run the inference.
 It's basically using MXNet executor to do a forward pass.
 To run predictions on multiple images, you can load the images in a list of NDArrays and run prediction in batches.
-Note that the Predictor class may not be thread safe, calling it in multi-threaded enviroments was not tested.
-To utilize mult-threaded prediction, you need to use the C predict API, please follow the [C predict example](https://github.com/apache/incubator-mxnet/tree/master/example/image-classification/predict-cpp).
+Note that the Predictor class may not be thread safe, calling it in multi-threaded environments was not tested.
+To utilize multi-threaded prediction, you need to use the C predict API, please follow the [C predict example](https://github.com/apache/incubator-mxnet/tree/master/example/image-classification/predict-cpp).

 ```cpp
 void Predictor::PredictImage(const std::string& image_file) {